zw-SIMM/SFTLLMs_for_ChemText_Mining/README.md

 pip install openai
 pip install pandas
 ```
-Note: The fine-tuning code has been slightly different as the version of openai has been updated to v1.0.0+.
+Note: The fine-tuning code has been slightly different as the version of openai updated to v1.0.0+.

 Here, we provide the latest code.